avocados23/TheMachine/README.md

 ### Setting Up Your Tables

-Before running the program, deactivate the word learning algorithm within the AIFramework() method, else your code will fail.
+Before running the program, deactivate the word learning algorithm within the AIFramework() method, else your code will fail and return a SQLException.
 Follow these steps and set up the following tables:

 ```
 CREATE TABLE `greetings` (phrase VARCHAR (255), ID int AUTO_INCREMENT, PRIMARY KEY (ID))